The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 This course introduces the basic theories and principles of crisis intervention.
 The emphasis in this course is on identifying and demonstrating appropriate and differential techniques for intervening in various types of disaster and emergency management crisis situations.
 This course will review empirically validated approaches to crisis intervention.
 The course will explore the role of law enforcement in crisis situations as well as civilian and public safety personnel behavior under emergency and disaster crisis situations.
 In addition, assessment and diagnosis of psychological issues commonly found in crisis situations will be examined.

-HM 500, HM 510, or enrollment in the Master of Science in Fire and Emergency Services program
+PP 500 or enrollment in the Master of Science in Fire and Emergency Services

-This course examines the fundamental legal concepts regarding administrative law and the administrative process, and how administrative agencies exercise policy and actions.
+This course examines the fundamental concepts regarding administrative law in public administration and how public policy is crafted.
 Students will examine the intergovernmental relations and the political and practical constraints that influence administrative policy.

 Total Program Credits: 55